 Set Aside Time For Your Work Only

 For several hours a day, you should let others in your workspace know you’ll be focusing on your work alone – no exceptions.
 Studies suggest that constantly alternating between doing your own work and fielding questions from others causes you to experience a heavy “cognitive load” since you have to keep figuring out where you were when you get back to your monitor or sketchpad.
 Though it may seem silly, you’re probably better off wearing big noise-cancelling headphones and hanging a sign to make it perfectly clear – you’re in your own world until 2PM sharp, or whenever you decide that you’re open for collaboration and communication.
 That is, after all, what you wanted to be part of a shared workspace for anyway – just not every moment of every day (that will kill your productivity).

 Optimize Your Workspace

-No one is going to get anything done if you’re crammed into the corners with no light coming in and a large potted plant preventing everyone from getting into the bathroom without shuffling sideways.
+No one is going to get anything done if you’re crammed into the corners with no light coming in.
 Be bold in standing up and asking everyone else how they’d feel about rearranging things so that everyone has adequate room.
 While change can be traumatic for anyone and you may get a few protests, reassure everyone that you intend to help everyone feel comfortable about the move.
 Throw up those blinds, make sure everyone can bring in their personal items, and consider all creative solutions for making your workspace a more productive place to be.
 Oh – and get a comfortable chair.
 Your back is worth it.